ceedee666/modern-abap-curriculum/docs/hello_world.md

 `New > ABAP Package`.
 This opens a dialog box to create a new package.

 In this dialogue enter `Z_HELLO_WORLD` as the package name and `ABAP Hello World` as the description.
 Click on `Next`.
-This open the _Select Transport Request_ view.
+This opens the _Select Transport Request_ view.
 Chose _Create Transport Request_, enter `ABAP Hello World` as the _Request Description_ and click `Finish`.
 This creates the package `Z_HELLO_WORLD` as a sub-package of `Z_LOCAL`.

 ![Create Package](./imgs/hello_world/new_package.png)

 > **Note on SAP BTP Trial**
 > As mentioned above the SAP BTP Trial offers a shared ABAP environment.
 In a shared environment the
-> names used for different development artefacts might not be available any more.
+> names used for different development artefacts might not be available anymore.
-> In this cases it is necessary to use and individual prefix for all development artefacts to
+>, In this case, it is necessary to use an individual prefix for all development artefacts to
 > naming conflicts.
 For example, instead of `Z_HELLO_WORLD` and `ZCL_HELLO_WORLD` you could use
 > your initials as prefixes.
 My initials are CD.
 The objects would therefore be named `Z_CD_HELLO_WORLD` and `ZCL_CD_HELLO_WORLD`.